 The Raise3D Pro2 is also very simple to use, boasting an ergonomic 7-inch touchscreen to control the printer with.
 At $3,999, the Pro2 is a solid industrial FDM 3D printer that can handle print after print after print with ease — the printer has been tested over 100,000 times, it can handle it!

-1. Ultimaker S5 – amazing FDM 3D printer
+1. Ultimaker S5 – great professional FDM 3D printer

 - Company based: Holland